Academic Opportunities

 Blugold Fellowship Program

 The Blugold Fellowship program recruits high school students to come to UW-Eau Claire and perform research with a faculty member during their first and second years.
 The fellowship is awarded to incoming freshmen based on research interest and merit and includes a scholarship and work-stipend.
 The program places students with faculty mentors and allows them to perform research in order to expose them to scholarship early in their university careers.
-The program highlights the opportunities available at UW-Eau Claire, including those provided through the UW System Center of Excellence for Faculty and Undergraduate Student Research Collaboration.
+The program highlights the opportunities available at UW-Eau Claire, including those provided through the UW System Center of Excellence for Faculty and Undergraduate Student Research Collaboration, housed in the Office of Research and Sponsored Programs (ORSP).
 Visit the website.

 Student Success Program

-Student Success is a one year academic support program that provides small classes and a structural introduction to the university.
-Participants are admitted to the University of Wisconsin-Eau Claire through the Student Success Program because they demonstrate the potential to succeed and may need additional support as they transition to college.
+The Student Success Program (SSP) is a one year academic support program that provides small classes and a structural introduction to the university.
+Participants are admitted to the University of Wisconsin-Eau Claire through SSP because they demonstrate the potential to succeed and may need additional support as they transition to college.
 The program is a collaborative effort among individuals, departments, and units across campus.
-Visit our website
+More information about SSP can be found by visiting the program website.

 Educational and Community Services